Subjects Studied in Senior School

-The Latin course in the Fourth Form is designed to give students a taste of what is studied at GCSE: at the same time as establishing a firm linguistic foundation for the language component to the GCSE, students create research projects exploring diverse aspects of Roman culture, such as gladiatorial games, dining, the gods and mythology.
+The Latin course in the Fourth Form is designed to give pupils a taste of what is studied at GCSE: at the same time as establishing a firm linguistic foundation for the language component to the GCSE, pupils create research projects exploring diverse aspects of Roman culture, such as gladiatorial games, dining, the gods and mythology.

 Latin GCSE broadly encompasses the study of Roman daily life through primary sources, an exploration of some original Latin literature (currently Virgil’s famous story of the doomed lovers Dido and Aeneas), and of course a rigorous understanding of the Latin language itself, which forms the root of so many modern European languages.

-At Bishop's Stortford College we aim to communicate the usefulness of learning mathematics as well as an appreciation of the beauty and creativeness of the subject.
+At Bishop's Stortford College we aim to communicate the usefulness of learning mathematics as well as an appreciation for the beauty and creativity of the subject.

 - Develop an understanding of mathematics in a way that promotes confidence and fosters enjoyment

 - Develop abilities to reason logically and recognise incorrect reasoning, to generalise and construct mathematical proofs